moon23k/NMT_Basics/README.md

 # NMT_Basics
 This repo covers Basic Models for Neural Machine Translation Task.
+The main purpose is to check the developments while comparing each model.
+For a fairer comparision, some modifications are applied and as a result, some parts may differ from those in papers.

 <br>

-## Models Desc
+## Models desc

 ### [Sequence-to-Sequence](https://arxiv.org/abs/1409.3215)
-As the name "Sequence-to-Sequence" suggests, it is an end-to-end sequence model.
+As the name **"Sequence-to-Sequence"** suggests, it is an end-to-end sequence model.
 The Architecture consists of Encoder and Decoder.
 In detail, the Encoder first makes Contetx Vectors from Input Sequences.
 And then the Decoder gets Encoder Outputs and Auto Regressive Values from Target sequences as an Input Values to return Target Sequences.
 Before Sequence-to-Sequence Architecture was generally applied to various NLP Tasks, Statistical Models outperformed Neural End-to-End models.
 This Architecture has proved its significance by opening Neural end-to-end Model Era.

 <br>